 Phase 1 plantings

-New Rock Pippin is a late winter apple which is best for cooking and baking.
-It is usually picked in mid October for use between January and March.
-The flesh is yellow, firm, sweet, rich, and perfumed with the flavour of anise coupled with excellent keeping qualities.
+The New Rock Pippin apple dates from 1821 when it was raised by a Mr William Pleasance, a nurseryman at Barnwell.
+It is a late winter apple which is usually picked in mid October for eating.
+The flesh is yellow, firm, sweet and perfumed with the flavour of anise.
+It keeps well for cooking and baking between January and March.

-Histon Favourite is a small eating/dual purpose apple which has a pale yellow skin with a scattering of pink stripes.
-It is ready for picking in late September and eating in October on into December.
-It has a sharp and crisp flavour when picked, mellowing with storage.
+The Histon Favourite apple dates from the mid 1880s and has a certain fame because it was raised by John Chivers.
+It is a small eating/dual purpose apple which has a pale yellow skin with a scattering of pink stripes with a sharp and crisp flavour.
+It is ready for picking in late September, mellowing with storage for eating in October to December.

-In March 2010, four crab apple trees and in September 2010 two quince trees were planted on the site.
+In March 2010, four crab apple trees were planted on the site; in September 2010 two quince trees were added.
 A hedge comprising 75 Hawthorn, 15 Blackthorn, 15 Hazel, 15 Field Maple, 15 Dog Rose, and 15 Guelder Rose was planted along the site boundary and 50 woodland wildflower plugs were planted amongst the trees.
 Together these cost £158.

 Phase 2 plantings

 The second phase involved the buying and planting of four Wallis's Wonder plum trees, two Cambridge Gage trees and two Willingham Gage trees in June 2010.
-These are all native to Cambridge.
+They are all local to Cambridgeshire.
+The Wallis’s Wonder plum flowers early; the Cambridge and Willingham gages flower later.
+All three are grown on a St. Julian 'A' rootstock and reach a height of 2.7-3.6m and a spread of 3m.
 The cost of the trees was £96.

-Cambridge Gage is one of the most popular greengages.
+The Cambridge Gage is one of the most popular green gages.
 It has large yellow-green fruit which are ready for picking in early September.
 The flesh is yellow, juicy, sweet and with an excellent rich flavour.
 Good as a dessert gage and for culinary purposes such as jam making.

 Phase 3 plantings

-The third phase involved the planting of three Warden and three Laxton's Favourate pear trees in June 2010.
+The third phase involved the planting of 6 pear trees.
+No pear variety is local to Cambridge but two from nearby were chosen.
+Three Warden and three Laxton's Faremost pear trees were chosen and planted in June 2010, all on a Quince A rootstock.
 As proposed, these were planted in espalier formation.
 Training pears as espaliers, is a space-saving way of growing fruit on a wall.
 The cost of the trees was £72.

-Laxton's Foremost is a cultivar pear.
+The Laxton's Foremost is a cultivar pear.
+It dates from 1901 when it was raised by Laxton Bros in Bedford.
 The fruit is large and yellow but can have a reddish flush and a few red stripes; it has a course texture.
 It is harvested in mid to late September.
-The flesh is buttery and sweet with a hint of acidity but is well suited for eating.
+The flesh is buttery and sweet with a hint of acidity but is well suited for cooking.

-Warden pear has large fruit with greenish brown rough skin, usually flushed dark red.
+The Warden pear dates back to the 13th century when it was used to make the famous 'warden pies' at the Cistercian Abbey in Warden, Bedfordshire.
+It has large fruit with greenish brown rough skin, usually flushed dark red.
 They are hard and gritty and ripen slowly for picking in October and culinary use from November to February.
 The flesh is coarse and firm and excellent for bottling and baking.

-The above fruit trees were planted in accordance with the original proposal.
+The above fruit trees were planted in accordance with the original Orchard proposal.
 In 2012, it was decided to plant 12 cherry trees as an avenue along the narrow strip of land leading into the Orchard from the Newmarket Road gate.
-FoMC members helped fund the purchase and planting of 6 prunus stella and 6 prunus sunburst trees.
+FoMC members helped fund the purchase and planting of 6 prunus stella and 6 prunus sunburst trees all on Colt rootstocks.
+The flowers appear mid-spring followed by the cherries.
+They should not be picked before they are fully mature because they will not ripen off the tree.
+Birds ignore this advice.
+More recently, in 2020, a fig tree was planted in the Orchard as part of a religious ceremony by students from the neighbouring Beth Shalom Reform Community.